-distribution of overpasses, we group all expansion phase data into one bundle of spectra, and all recovery phase data into another, as shown in Figure 7.
-During the expansion phases (left panel), a majority of the DMSP overpasses (blue) shows enhanced electron fluxes at energies of a few keV.
-These fluxes are higher than the boundary fluxes of the pulsating aurora (black dashed curves according to Tesema et al., 2020).
+During the expansion phases (panel a), a majority of the DMSP overpasses (blue) shows enhanced electron fluxes at energies of a few keV.
+These fluxes are higher than the upperand lower-envelope curves of the pulsating aurora spectra (black dashed curves) as determined in the statistical study of Tesema et al. (2020).
 Pulsating aurora (PsA) is a type of diffuse aurora which occurs mainly in the late recovery phases of substorms (Partamies et al., 2017).
-Expansion phase fluxes are found at and around the PsA upper boundary up to about 10 keV, while fluxes at higher energies depart from the PsA upper boundary, and the median flux curve (solid black line) resides well inside the PsA band.
-During the recovery phase overpasses (right panel), the flux values are much more variable at all energies.
-The fluxes up to 10 keV are mostly confined between the PsA boundaries, while the fluxes at and around 100 keV cluster in the upper part of the PsA band, close to the PsA upper envelope curve.
-Compared to the expansion phase fluxes, the recovery phase fluxes at energies below 10 keV are lower by half an order of magnitude, as indicated by the median flux curves (solid black).
+Expansionphase fluxes are found at and around the PsA upper boundary up to about 10 keV, while fluxes at higher energies depart from the PsA upper boundary, and the median flux curve (solid black line) resides well inside the PsA band.
+During the recovery-phase overpasses (panel b), the flux values are much more variable at all energies.
+The fluxes up to 10 keV are mostly confined between the PsA boundaries, while the fluxes at and around 100 keV cluster in the upper part of the PsA band, close to the PsA upper-envelope curve.
+Compared to the expansion-phase fluxes, the recovery-phase fluxes at energies below 10 keV are lower by half an order of magnitude, as indicated by the median flux curves (solid black).
 On the other hand, the fluxes at higher energies are slightly enhanced during the recovery phases as compared to the expansion phases.